dtKinger/battle-sandwich/README.md

-# battle-sandwich
+# Battle Sandwich
-It's like Battleship... only hungrier!
+It's like Battleship... only tastier!

+## Key Learnings

+## Reminders